tigellus/Markdown/5. Review on Pneumothorax Pulmonary Embolism (PE) & Pneumonia/3 Pneumonia/Pneumonia.md

 [RIGHT] Encourage 3L of fluids a day to keep secretions thin.
 [RIGHT] Encourage incentive spirometer usage
 [RIGHT] Provide education about receiving the Pneumovax vaccine every 5 years.

+# ~Question 1
+A patient who has a diagnosis of pneumonia reports a sudden onset of sharp pain on one side of the chest.
+The patient is dyspneic and oxygen saturation falls to 89%.
+After administering oxygen to the patient, which of these actions should the nurse perform next?

+[RIGHT] Auscultate lungs bilaterally
+[WRONG] Check capillary refill
+[WRONG] Lower head of patient
+[WRONG] Take a full set of vitals